jessegoodier/NGINX-Core-Controller-Workshop/Workshop_Config_Guide.md

 ## Install Controler Agent on VM1: workshop-plus1

-4. Copy commands from the controller>Graphs>New Instance (on bottom left).
+4. Copy commands from the controller>Graphs>New Instance (on bottom left) to the plus isntance.
+Ignore the error about the API path, will configure that via the GUI.

 ## Configure Load Balancing Within Controller gui